― Howard Carter, Tomb of Tutankhamen

 Early in those days, the entire mummified remains of “Ester,” and various other ancient pueblo inhabitants, still were displayed openly in cases at the museum on the rim above Spruce Tree House in Mesa Verde National Park.

-But I don't really think I had really encountered a true, honest-to-goodness archeologist yet.
+But I don't really think I had really encountered a true, honest-to-goodness archaeologist yet.

 That is, until that early spring day, in the late 1970s, right there at the nail counter of Taylor Hardware.
 Personified in the rough-and-tumble image of Professor Bill Lipe.
 I believe he was there to buy a mop bucket.

-I talked with Professor Bill Lipe recently in a telephone conversation, at his office, now professor emeritus of anthropology at Washington State University.
+I talked with Professor Bill Lipe a few years ago in a telephone conversation, at his office, then professor emeritus of anthropology at Washington State University.

 "Paul Martin did extensive excavations in the Ackman-Lowry area near Pleasant View in the summers from 1928 to 1938.
 The best-known part of this work was his excavations of Lowry Ruin, now a BLM visitor site.
 He also did important work in some of the earlier sites of the Basketmaker III and Pueblo I periods.
 In the late 1920s, he worked for the Colorado Historical Society, but then moved to the Field Museum of Natural History in Chicago about 1930, and spent the rest of his career there.
 At the end of the 1930s, he shifted his area of study to the 'Mogollon' highlands of west-central New Mexico, where for many years he excavated sites that represented ancestral Pueblo traditions, but ones that differed from those of the 'Anasazi' of the Four Corners area.
 Martin was one of the best-known archaeologists of his era," Lipe said.